OpenCGSS/DereTore/README.md

 2. Install missing NuGet packages: `nuget restore DereTore.sln`;
 3. Open `DereTore.sln` in Visual Studio (VS2010 SP1 or later is required);
 4. Build the solution.

+## Usage

+**For licensing reasons, newer releases do not include a necessary library `hcaenc_lite.dll`.** Please download ADX2LE from its [download page](http://www.adx2le.com/download/index.html), and put
+`tools\hcaenc_lite.dll` to DereTore's application directory.
+If you encounter regional problems, you know there is a way to solve it.

+There is a simple [user guide](DereTore.Applications.StarlightDirector/docs/user-guide_zh-CN.md) for Chinese users.
+Versions in other languages are in progress.

 ## TODO List